-Many grievances can be resolved informally.
-However, if this is not possible, an employee may consider raising a formal grievance to their employer in an attempt to resolve the situation.
+Thankfully, many grievances can be resolved informally.
+However, if this is not possible, an employee may choose to raise a formal grievance to their employer in an attempt to resolve the situation.

 ACAS Code of Practice